KassaSana/KassaSana/README.md

 ### 👋 Hi, I’m Kassahun Sanayew

-I’m a prev Software Engineer Intern @Amazon and **M.S.
-Computer Engineering student at the University of Florida**  passionate about **fullstack development, backend development, and distributed computing**.
+I’m a prev Software Engineer Intern @Amazon , student at the University of Florida**  passionate about fullstack, systems engineering, and distributed systems**.

 I’m currently open to ** Summer/Winter 2026 Software Engineering Internships**.